justincasher/justincasher.github.io/pages/seminars.md

 ### Infinity categories reading group

-We meet on Thursdays with the time and room yet to be decided.
+We meet on Wednesdays with the time and room yet to be decided.